OYSTER was created when three collections of scripts written first in

-in PV-WAVE Command Language (PV-WAVE is a trademark of Visual Numerics,
+PV-WAVE Command Language (PV-WAVE is a trademark of Rogue Wave Software)

-CHAMELEON, which reduces a single night of data, AMOEBA, which fits models
+are CHAMELEON, which reduces a single night of data, AMOEBA, which fits

-to the calibrated visibility data of several nights,
+models to the calibrated visibility data of several nights, and STARBASE,

-functions for the interactive analysis of raw interferometry data and PEARL,
+provides functions for the interactive analysis of raw interferometry

 The name OYSTER was derived from OISDR (Optical Interferometer Script Data Reduction).